-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Summit Bancshares Inc. and subsidiary of December 31, 2016 and 2015, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2016, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Summit Bancshares Inc. and Subsidiary as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2017, in accordance with accounting principles generally accepted in the United States of America.